-The single TD was considered as statistical unit.
-Quantitative data obtained from replicated CV and MTT tests were expressed as mean values of absorbance and standard deviation.
+The single titanium disk was considered as statistical unit.
+Considering that biological data from CV assays or MTT assays are usually not normally distributed, quantitative data obtained from replicated CV and MTT were expressed as medians and interquartile ranges.

-One-way ANOVA followed by Tukey post-hoc test was used to evaluate the effect of the different concentrations of R89BS on Staphylococcus spp. biofilm formation and to study the significance of data in the LDH cytotoxicity assay in comparison to positive and negative controls.
+Mann-Whitney U test followed by Bonferroni post-hoc test were used to evaluate the effect of the different concentrations of R89BS on Staphylococcus spp. biofilm formation and to study the significance of data in the LDH cytotoxicity assay in comparison to positive and negative controls.

 The percentage of cytotoxicity was calculated as follows:

 where AR89BS is the absorbance value of samples treated with R89BS and Apos.Ctrl is the absorbance value of positive control (0.5% Triton X).

 The effect of R89BS-coated TDs on Staphylococcus spp. biofilm formation was investigated with Mann-Whitney U test, comparing coated discs with uncoated controls at each time-point.